Sumayyah17/Project/README.md

-# Project
+# Tree Sort Project
-MS02700 Tree sort project
+This repository contains my Java implementation of Tree Sort and the JUnit tests.